 Add Vin Rosé to mushrooms and deglaze the pan.

 Add soy sauce, oregano, and brown sugar, bring to a simmer.

-Add chicken, cover and simmer on low for 2 hours.
+Add chicken, cover, and simmer on low for 1 hour, stirring occasionally.

-After simmering for 2 hours, add cornstarch to 1/2 cup of water in a jar and shake vigorously until completely combined.
+After simmering, add cornstarch to 1/4 cup of water in a jar and shake vigorously until completely combined.